agnivade/levenshtein/README.md

 #### Limitation

-As a performance optimization, the library can handle strings only up to 65536 characters (runes).
+As a performance optimization, the library can hadle strings only up to 65536 characters (runes).
 If you need to handle strings larger than that, please pin to version 1.0.3.

 Install
 -------